 With Gen X taking up a large portion of the US workforce, 33% according to LiveCareer, Samsung users are largely business age and have likely reached the top in their professions.
 Gen X also makes up a large portion of purchasing power in the US - they have money to spend.
 This means that by making Samsung a core channel of your marketing strategy, you’re reaching an audience with great influence over household and company decisions.
 You’re also reaching an audience that spends more time on their phones - Gen Xers spend about 21 hours per week on their smartphones while millennials spend 19 hours according to Herosmyth.

 Samsung users care more about features than design

 Android users are 57% more likely to prefer a full-featured, advanced device that’s less attractive as opposed to a sleek device that only does a few things according to ansonalex.
 With all Samsung smartphones and tablets using the Android operating system, this statistic can be extended to Samsung users.

-Samsung pushes the envelope on innovation with every phone they release, and its users put a lot of value in the tech advancements that have improved device functioning.
+Samsung is known to push the envelope on innovation with every phone they release, and its users put a lot of value in the tech advancements that have improved device functioning.
 For example, the ability to work on two apps on the same screen at the same time with a Samsung device is much more important than the size and color of the device.

 By advertising directly on Samsung devices, you’re reaching early adopters.
-They are likely to look past the potential challenges of being the first to jump into a new technology and are looking to share their opinions.
-Samsung users will embrace on-device advertising as a new and unique feature on their device.
-For example, ironSource Aura’s Game Spotlight puts a new game on users’ phones every week based on their current preferences.
-You can even recommend your app to users during device updates.
+They are likely to look past the potential challenges of being the first to jump into a new technology.
+Samsung users will embrace on-device advertising placements as a new and unique feature on their device - like Aura’s Game Spotlight, which puts a new game on users’ phones every week based on their current preferences, or Aura’s In-Life App Discovery, which recommends your app to users during device updates.